 Surgical Artistry is a husband and wife surgical team.
 We strive to work together to take care of you.
 Dr. Calvin Lee is a board certified General Surgeon and Dr. Tammy Wu is a board certified Plastic Surgeon.
 Our practice is very high volume, but we have as our top priority to provide you with the highest quality of results, safety and comfort.
 However, the high volume does allow us to perfect our technique to the highest technical level.
 Surgery is our lives and we love Modesto.

 We are founders of the Gallo Center for the Arts, founding title sponsors for the Surgical Artistry Modesto Symphony Pops Series / Surgical Artistry Modesto Symphony Fat Cat Classics 2006-2009, and founding title sponsors for the Surgical Artistry Modesto Marathon.

 We also support Rina’s Run in Ripon along with running training groups: Modesto Moves and Ripon-Manteca Moves.
 I want to specially thank Doctors Medical Center of Modesto for providing tremendous support for Modesto Moves and Ripon-Manteca Moves.

 A Kybella patient’s perspective over 5 weeks The previous post had the first three days, and this is the complete version of this excellent description of Heather’s Kybella experience of getting Kybella injections with me in Modesto, California.
-My Kybella Experience 1/09/18 During the injections of Kybella, the pain is quite minimal as far as …
+My Kybella Experience 1/09/18 -the day of the injection!
+During the injections of Kybella, the pain is …

 Kybella Diary – what happens after?
 We had a day where three of our Modesto Team at Surgical Artistry received Kybella!
 Heather’s recap of her Kybella Experience Kybella Day of Procedure: 1/09/18 “During the injections of Kybella, the pain is quite minimal as far as the actual needle pokes go.
 About midway through the Kybella …